History of the taka

-The taka, also known as the tanka or tangka, was one of the major historical currencies of Asia, particularly in the Indian subcontinent and Tibet.
+The taka, also known as the tanka or tangka or dangka, was one of the major historical currencies of Asia, particularly in the Indian subcontinent and Tibet.
 It was introduced in the 14th century and became a currency of the Silk Road.
 Its history is intertwined with the medieval Islamic history and culture of the Indian subcontinent.

 In modern times, the Bangladeshi taka is considered a legacy of the historical taka because Bengal was the stronghold of the currency.
 It was inscribed in numerous languages across different regions, including in Sanskrit, Arabic, Persian, Hindustani, Bengali, Nepali, Tibetan and Mandarin.

 Etymology

 Silver tanka (taka) of Jalaluddin, Bengal Sultanate, portraying a lion, 15th century.

 According to The American Heritage Dictionary of the English Language and Banglapedia, the word taka came from the Sanskrit word ṭaṅka, meaning silver coin, a Kulturwort of unclear origin, related to Turkic təñkə "coin, money", compare Bashkir təñkə, Tatar tanka, Uzbek tanga, Kazakh tenge, Russian denʹga.

 The Russian word denga is borrowed from Tatar (cf. Chagatay: täŋkä; teŋgä; teŋge; lit. 'small silver coin').
 Other proposals made are: Middle Persian: dāng, New Persian: dānag ('coin'), whereas other authors saw the word close to the Turkic word tamga ('mark, stamp').